Skip to main content

 Get a Copy of Your Report

-The crash appears on the records of all the involved drivers.
+The crash appears on the record of all the involved drivers.
 A crash listed on your driving record does not indicate that you were at fault.
 The DMV does not try to determine fault in a crash.

-- Call or visit the local police agency or precinct where the crash occurred.
+• Call or visit the local police agency or precinct where the crash occurred.
 Ask the agency if your report is available and what the fee is, or

 DMV Crash Re-examination Program